bizz84/firebase_auth_demo_flutter/README.md

 It aims to be a reference implementation.
 Think of it as "authentication done right".

+## Project goals

+This project aims to show how to:

+- use the various Firebase sign-in methods
+- abstract away Firebase authentication code
+- build a robust authentication flow
+- use blocs for state management and better separation of concerns
+- handle errors and present user-friendly error messages

 ## Supported sign-in methods

 - [x] Email and password